Using ITAD and Data Erasure to Keep Your Company out of the Press

 Identify Your Data

-The first step in protecting sensitive data is to identify which data is sensitive in the first place.
+The first step in creating a migration plan and protecting sensitive data is to identify which data is sensitive in the first place.
 Data Loss Prevention(DLP) software, a vital component of most data protection strategies, is heavily reliant on data being sufficiently categorized and identified.

 Organizing and Categorizing Data